 In addition to carrying out confidential enquiries into maternal and perinatal deaths, we undertake confidential enquiries into a rolling programme of selected maternal morbidity topics and perinatal morbidity and mortality topics.

 Please complete one form per new topic.
 We welcome multiple proposals from the same organisations and individuals.

-This is a new topic proposal round and so topics which were unsuccessful in any previous round will not be considered in this round unless they are resubmitted; suitability of a topic for confidential enquiry is key and a number of topics were not able to be selected previously because they did not meet this criterion.
+This is a new topic proposal round.
+Suitability of a topic for confidential enquiry is key and a number of topics were not able to be selected previously because they did not meet this criterion.
 A number of people proposed topics which require epidemiological studies to address and were therefore not suitable topics for a confidential enquiry.
 A number of people proposed topics which require epidemiological studies to address and were therefore not suitable topics for a confidential enquiry.

 The closing date for submission of topic proposals is 30th November 2019.